 4 Effective Techniques for Closing Insurance Sales

-You’ve made your pitch — now to see if it’s a hit or a miss.
+You’ve made your pitch — now to see if it’s a hit or a miss and close the insurance sale.
 “So, would you like to sign up for this plan?” you ask.
 Your client’s eyes shift.
 “Um, no; not today,” they respond as they push their chair back.
 Maybe there was a better way to seal the deal, you think.

 Closing the sale can be difficult, especially for beginner insurance agents.
 You want to come across as confident and knowledgeable but not pushy like a stereotypical car salesperson.
 Knowing how to utilize effective insurance sales closing techniques can help you strike the right balance and secure more clients and commissions.